groupon/artemisia/docs/concept.md

    This field decides how long a node must wait before a retry.

 #### when:
-   This field's value must evaluate as a boolean expression. if the boolean expression evaluates to true the node is executed else node's execution is skipped.
+   This field's value must evaluate to a boolean expression. if the boolean expression evaluates to true the node is executed else node's execution is skipped.

 #### assert: